San Diego Car Accident Lawyer

 - 5 Rules to Remember After a Car Crash

-Being involved in a traffic accident is frightening for anyone, especially when you or a loved one suffers injuries.
+Getting into a traffic accident is frightening for anyone, especially when you or a loved one suffers injuries.
 Even a “fender bender” can lead to uncomfortable conditions such as whiplash.
-The car accident claims process is equally stressful, since insurance companies use loopholes to avoid paying you what you deserve for medical bills, damage, and ongoing expenses associated with your recovery.
-But a San Diego car accident lawyer, like Scott Liljegren of the Liljegren Law Group, can help ensure you aren’t stuck fighting them and paying hefty bill you don’t deserve.
+A car accident claim can be stressful, since insurance companies use loopholes to avoid paying you what you deserve for medical bills, damage, and ongoing expenses associated with your recovery.
+But our San Diego car accident lawyers, like Scott Liljegren can help ensure you aren’t stuck fighting them and paying hefty bill you don’t deserve.

-California is a “fault” insurance state, meaning victims of car accidents usually file a claim with an insurance company to receive compensation for damages.
-Unfortunately, these companies have been known to take advantage of the system and avoid paying a fair value for the claim.
+California is a “fault” insurance state, meaning accident victims usually file a claim with an insurance company to receive compensation for damages.
+Unfortunately, these insurance companies have been known to take advantage of the system and avoid paying a fair value for the claim.
 You’ve been faithfully paying your premiums, so shouldn’t an insurance company respond in kind?
-Unfortunately, this isn’t always the case, so it’s essential to have a San Diego car accident attorney in your corner.
+Unfortunately, this isn’t always the case, so it’s essential to have our San Diego car accident attorneys in your corner.

-Victims of California car accidents are also free to pursue civil suits against the driver at fault under the state’s financial responsibility laws.
+California accident victims are also free to pursue civil suits against the driver at fault under the state’s financial responsibility laws.
 If a car accident only involves property damage, you may be better off handling the claims process yourself.
-But if you or a loved one has been injured, consult with a San Diego personal injury attorney.
+But if you or a loved one has been injured, consult with our San Diego personal injury attorneys.

-Fill out our quick case evaluation form below and we’ll contact you to schedule a free, face-to-face consultation with a San Diego accident attorney at the Liljegren Law Group.
+Fill out our quick case evaluation form below and we’ll contact you to schedule a free, face-to-face consultation with an experienced attorney from Liljegren Law Group.
 Our law firm has offices all around San Diego.

 If you’re having trouble recovering money from the insurance company, we can help.
 We can also help pursue a claim against the at-fault driver.
 Our goal is to help you claim a settlement to help pay for: